Richard Pace (architect)

-Richard Pace was a Georgian builder and architect in Lechlade, Gloucestershire, England.
-He served in the Life Guards 1784-88.
+Richard Pace (c.
+1760–1838) was a Georgian builder and architect in Lechlade, Gloucestershire, England.
+He served in the Life Guards 1784–88.
 Most of his known commissions were houses, in many cases for Church of England clergy.
 He also restored or refitted a small number of Church of England parish churches.
 He is commemorated by a monument in St. Lawrence's parish churchyard, Lechlade.